KS2 Tests 2019

 - are competent in the arts of speaking and listening, making formal presentations, demonstrating to others and participating in debate.

-At Holy Cross Catholic Primary School we use the Read Write Inc Phonics and Spelling scheme.
+At Holy Cross Catholic Primary School we use the Read Write Inc Phonics and Guided reading scheme.

 We teach children cursive script and we also ensure our children know how to hold a pencil correctly; it is a life skill.